spec-dev/allo/guides/Testing-Live-Objects.md

 $ spec test object ProjectOwner --recent
 ```

-Test a Live Object from a specific day forward:
+Test a Live Object from a specific day onwards:

 ```bash
 $ spec test object ProjectOwner --from 5.1.2023